 where $\tau$ stands for the mean value and $d$ stands for the standard deviation of the Gaussian distribution.
 This relation is deduced in the Appendix~\ref{appendix_SA}.
 From this point onward, we will represent the eigenstates of the Hamiltonian as $\ket{x}$ and their associated eigenvalues as $E_x$.
 Thus, the summation index $x$ signifies that it ranges over all the $2^M$ eigenstates, including degenerescence.

-It is well known that $\ket{x}$ can be expressed as a linear combination of the basis states:
+It is well known that $\ket{x}$ can be expressed as a linear combination of the basis states, i.e.

 where $c_{x,n'}$ denotes the $n'$-th coefficient associated with the eigenstate $\ket{x}$.
-It is noteworthy that the state notation with integers, such as for the computational basis $\ket{n'}$, denotes the binary representation of that integer; for instance, $\ket{5} = \ket{0\cdots 0101}$.
-Moreover, selecting one state from the computational basis as the input, i.e., $\ket{\psi_I}= \ket{n}$, and incorporating it along with Eq.~(\ref{eq.eigen_n}) into Eq.~(\ref{eq:get}), due to the orthonormality of the computational basis, it results in
+By selecting one state from the computational basis as the input, $\ket{\psi_I}= \ket{n}$, and incorporating it along with Eq.~(\ref{eq.eigen_n}) into Eq.~(\ref{eq:get}), due to the orthonormality of the computational basis, it results in